danieljurek/swap-watch/README.md

 I use it while running models locally in LM Studio so my laptop enjoys a long life.

+### Did you write it?

+I did not.
+Codex researched APIs to get swap information and wrote the tool for me.
+I've never written a line of Swift in my life.
+This whole thing is vibe coded.

+### Contributions

+Contributions welcome!
+Open issues and pull requests 🚀

 ## Get SwapWatch

 Requires **macOS 13 or newer** and Xcode to build.
 There isn't a downloadable release yet; build the app locally: